noizy-sthlm/infisical-tutorial/scenario/section1/exposed.md

 # Unprotected Secrets

 ## Our Scenario Project
-For our scenario, let's create a small Node project that demonstrates a common security mistake: hardcoded secrets in source code.
+For this scenario, let's create a small Node project that demonstrates a common security mistake: hardcoded secrets in source code.
 This is something that happens in real development scenarios and can lead to serious security vulnerabilities.

 ## Why This Happens

-Hardcoded secrets are the #1 cause of credential leaks.
-Here's the typical path:
+A typical path that leads up to the vulnerabiltiy is:

-1. Developer adds a secret for "quick testing"
+1. A developer adds a secret for "quick testing"
-2. Forgets to remove it before committing
-3. Pushes to GitHub
+2. Pushes the secret to a public repository
-4. Automated bots scan public repos 24/7
-5. Attackers find and use credentials within hours
+3. The developer forgets to rotate their secret and to adopt proper security workflows

+The secret is publicly available for anyone to see.
+Therefore, if the mistake is not noticed early enough, attackers may find and exploit the leak.

 **The DevOps connection**: Rapid deployment cycles mean less time for security reviews.
 One shortcut can expose your entire infrastructure.